Romalu86/RESTool/README.md

 "as2addons" - works with Reloaded, Conscription

+"zs2nonpad" - works with Zombie Shooter 2 (Steam)

-"zs2" - works with Zombie Shooter 2
+"zs2pad" - works with Zombie Shooter 2 (NonSteam)

 "asr" - works with Alien Shooter Revisited

-"as2legend" - works with Alien Shooter 2 Legend & TD Steam
+"as2legend" - works with Alien Shooter 2 Legend & TD (Steam\Mobile)

+"as2legendpad" - works with Alien Shooter 2 New Era (Steam) & Alien Shooter 2 Reloaded (Mobile)

 "oe" - works with Objects Extended Project